confluentinc/ksql/design-proposals/klip-53-pull-queries-on-streams.md

 ## Motivation and background

-ksqlDB allows the creation of both pull queries (which are issued ad-hoc and run to completion like a typical database query) and push queries (which are long-running subscriptions that continuously). ksqlDB also has a dual table/stream data model.
-You can issue push queries on tables and streams, and you can issue pull queries on tables, but you cannot currently issue pull queries on tables.
+ksqlDB allows the creation of both pull queries (which are issued ad-hoc and run to completion like a typical database query) and push queries (which are long-running subscriptions that return results continuously as new input data arrives). ksqlDB also has a dual table/stream data model.
+You can issue push queries on tables and streams, and you can issue pull queries on tables, but you cannot currently issue pull queries on streams.

 Previously, we believed it was unnecessary to implement pull queries on streams because for a stream, the "current state" is equivalent to the entire history of records.
 In other words, a